 Final option: dispose of carpets in your rubbish bin if all else fails

 If all else fails in your attempt at carpet recycling, then you should dispose of them responsibly in your general waste or rubbish bin.
 This is applicable to carpets and rugs that are never gonna be reused again.
-Synthetic carpets, when going into landfill, will remain there for long periods of time whilst wool carpets have the ability to decompose under anaerobic conditions that produces methane, the second-most potent greenhouse gas with many adverse effects to the environment.
+Synthetic carpets, when going into landfill, will remain there for long periods of time whilst wool carpets have the ability to decompose under anaerobic conditions that produce methane, the second-most potent greenhouse gas with many adverse effects to the environment.

 As unfortunate as it is, some do have to go to landfill mainly because of their condition.
 We suggest you deal with your unused carpet immediately so you will have ample time to recycle or reuse it.